a19836/bloxtor/INSTALL.md

 max_input_vars = 10000
 ```
 7. Bloxtor allows installation without a database, but for a full setup, you should create one.
 Log in to cPanel, navigate to the Databases section, and create a new database and a corresponding user.
 Alternatively, if your existing database user has root permissions, you can skip manual creation; Bloxtor will create the database automatically during the setup if selected.
+8. Before proceeding, check that all other requirements in the [Install Manually on a Local PC](#install-manually-on-a-local-pc) section are met.
-8. Open your web browser and navigate to `http://your.installation.domain/setup.php`.
-Follow the on-screen instructions, which correspond to the setup step `9` described above.
+9. Open your web browser and navigate to `http://your.installation.domain/setup.php`.
+Follow the on-screen instructions, which correspond to the setup **[Step 9](9-open-the-setup-php-in-your-browser)** described above.
-9. To unlock **Bloxtor's full potential**, please install the **Modules available in our Store**.
+10. To unlock **Bloxtor's full potential**, please install the **Modules available in our Store**.
 The **User module** is crucial, as it allows you to convert any web-app with private access.

 	**To Install the Modules:**